jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 # Security Considerations

+The RDAP extension in this document MUST NOT be used to directly influence Internet routing.
+Neither RDAP nor this extension define the necessary security properties or distribution mechanisms required to securely add, remove, or modify Internet routes.

 This document does not introduce any new security considerations past those already discussed in the RDAP protocol specifications ([@RFC7481], [@RFC9560]).